Mibew/mibew/src/mibew/README.txt

                   user: admin
                   password: <your password>
 9. Get button code and setup it on your site.
+10. Configure periodically running tasks by setting up an automated process to visit the page http://<yourdomain>/cron?cron_key=<key>

+    The full URL including the secret "cron key" used to protect against unauthorized access can be seen on the 'General' tab at the 'Settings' page.
-10. Change your name.
+11. Change your name.
-11. Wait for your visitors on 'Pending users' page.
+12. Wait for your visitors on 'Pending users' page.

 On unix/linux platforms change the owner of /mibew/files/avatar and /mibew/cache folders to the user, under which the web server is running